jju/stubbl/teams/gorefarmers.md

 ### Tactics

 As noted above, the Gore Farmers play a traditional bashing, caging style of BludBol.
 What has made them a good team has been having options to deviate from that plan.
-When [[KneeMasher]] was still active he was a terror to passing teams and had the raw abilities to power the ball to TD himself on the other side of the field from the cage. [[Mashee]] has not been as prolific and usually only takes the field when her role is crystal clear, but that has included some of the Farmers' biggest games.
+When [[kneemasher]] was still active he was a terror to passing teams and had the raw abilities to power the ball to TD himself on the other side of the field from the cage. [[mashee]] has not been as prolific and usually only takes the field when her role is crystal clear, but that has included some of the Farmers' biggest games.

 ### Management